Discussing the In-Service Rollover

 Not all 401(k) plans are created equal, and many plans offer only a handful of investment options including mutual funds, stable value funds and company stock.
 Some plans may offer employees the ability to invest in stocks, bonds, exchange traded funds and other investments, but most have a limited number of investment options available to participants.

-A rollover into an IRA will give the employee more investment options and more control over how his or her retirement funds are invested.
-With an IRA, individuals may have access to a broader universe of investments than they otherwise would with a 401(k) account.
+A rollover into a Roth IRA will give the employee more investment options and more control over how his or her retirement funds are invested.
+With an IRA, individuals may have access to a broader universe of investments than they otherwise would with a 401(k) retirement plan.
 They can also choose who they want to manage the funds.

 Individuals who decide on an in-service rollover can generally still contribute to their company’s 401(k) plan, though it is important to note the rules are different for each plan, and the employee may be temporarily barred from contributing to their 401(k) after the rollover.